 Alex Burke (She/They) is a BFA Acting graduate from Southeast Missouri State Dobbins Conservatory, where she currently assists teaching stage combat classes.
 In addition to teaching, Alex has created a Missouri based fight group for female identifying and queer actors to further explore stage combat.
 Alex is a certified actor combatant and associate instructor candidate with Dueling Arts International.
 Although new to the Scene, Alex is determined to learn more, create more, and make more friends.

-Orion Couling is the award-winning founder and executive director of EDGE of Orion, an Illinois NFP.
+Orion Couling is a Guest Lecturer for CISCO/TT.
+He is the award-winning founder and executive director of EDGE of Orion, an Illinois NFP.
 He is a specialist in project-based learning and carries 20 years of adventure-teaching experience.
 As a sought-after stage combat instructor, his focus on teaching safe and compassionate practices have benefited over 84 productions.
 Mr. Couling started his work with Dueling Arts international as an instructor for 13 years and has moved forward to create movement-based theatre for inclusion-based models.
 Serving as the movement Instructor for Redkite for two years his expertise is in working with actors who have Down Syndrome and Autistic actors.
 His barrier-free goal is strengthened as one of the few stage combat instructors who teach actors with developmental challenges.
 With over 100 directing credits in professional and youth theatre to his name, he remains one of the foremost experts in dynamic educational theatre.
 His “edu-tainment” style is known to bring levity and inspiration to classrooms and audiences.
 Orion is also a filmmaker, playwright, stunt coordinator, and a licensed Maritime Captain.
 When not leading the “inclusion revolution,” you’ll find him writing and performing on the paranormal podcast “Shadow Carriers” leading ghost tours, playing with the band Rosehill Collective or by the water.

 DC Wright is a Society of American Fight Directors Certified Teacher and Dueling Arts International Master Instructor and Senior Fight Director.
 D.C.
 Wright has been teaching stage combat and fight directing for over twenty-eight years, and has worked from New York to LA, and Milwaukee to New Orlean and many stops in between.
 DC is passionate about creating opportunities for the next generation of performers and teachers of this art form, and loves bringing together amazing teachers and learning.
 DC is a Professor at Western Illinois University where he is the Head of Movement/Stage Combat.